 After publication of version 3.0, a methodology was developed to assess the quality of the map.
 The results of this quality assessment was published in Siebert et al. (2005).
 At that time it was also decided to change the name from "Global Map of Irrigated Areas" to "Global Map of Irrigation Areas".
 The reason is that the data on the map refer to the physical "area equipped for irrigation" according to the AQUASTAT definition.
 The expression "irrigated area" could create confusion since it is often used to define the "actually irrigated area" (the part of the area equipped for irrigation that is actually irrigated) or the "harvested irrigated cropped area" (which would take into account double-cropping).

-The output of the irrigation mapping project consist of a spatial database in a GIS-environment with different data-layers containing raw data on the locations of areas equipped for irrigation, and tools to convert these raw data into one data layer containing the amount of area equipped for irrigation per grid-cell.
+The output of the irrigation mapping project consist of a spatial database in a GIS-environment with different data-layers containing raw data on the locations of areas equipped for irrigation, subnational irrigation statistics, corresponding layers with administrative unit boundaries and tools to convert these raw data into data layers containing the amount of area equipped for irrigation, area actually irrigated or area equipped for irrigation with groundwater, surface water or non-conventional water sources per grid-cell.
 The data in the spatial database is organized in such a way that newly available data can be easily incorporated allowing quick updates of the global map.
-FAO and the University of Frankfurt maintain a tool to organize spatial data that can generate a global map with the most up to date data available at that moment.
-The maps with areas equipped for irrigation in different formats are products that are distributed to users through the Internet.
+FAO and the University of Bonn maintain a tool to organize spatial data that can generate a global map with the most up to date data available at that moment.
+The map layers are distributed in different formats to users through the Internet.
 The tools to generate the map are installed and available at both institutions but will not distributed.